NFTLootBox (LOOT) Trading 17.7% Higher This Week

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.

 NFTLootBox’s launch date was November 7th, 2020.
-NFTLootBox’s total supply is 40,000 coins and its circulating supply is 22,599 coins.
-NFTLootBox’s official Twitter account is @NFTLootBox and its Facebook page is accessible here.
+NFTLootBox’s total supply is 40,000 coins.
 NFTLootBox’s official message board is nftlootbox.medium.com.
 The official website for NFTLootBox is www.nftlootbox.com.
 The Reddit community for NFTLootBox is https://reddit.com/r/NFTLootBox and the currency’s Github account can be viewed here.
+NFTLootBox’s official Twitter account is @NFTLootBox and its Facebook page is accessible here.

-It is usually not currently possible to buy alternative cryptocurrencies such as NFTLootBox directly using U.S. dollars.
-Investors seeking to trade NFTLootBox should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy NFTLootBox using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as NFTLootBox directly using U.S. dollars.
+Investors seeking to acquire NFTLootBox should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy NFTLootBox using one of the exchanges listed above.

 Receive News & Updates for NFTLootBox Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NFTLootBox and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.